 Read all about my visit to the FOMU.

 Antwerp is a city of performing artists and it would be a shame to visit without spending an evening at one of the many venues.
 Each night there’s comedy, theater, ballet, music… You name it, Antwerp’s got it.
 The following is just a small selection of places to check out.
 As most theater is performed in Dutch, I tried to only incorporate places that also schedule other languages or events at which language isn’t an issue.

 The Stadsschouwburg is where all the big productions go.
-That mainly means big musicals, famous ballets and international shows, stand-up comedians and singers.
-The program here is very divers and offers a good mix of national and international shows.
+That mainly means big musicals, famous ballets and international shows, stand-up comedians, and singers.
+The program here is very diverse and offers a good mix of national and international shows.

 The Arenbergschouwburg has a big and a small theater hall for which it programs theater, dance, music and stand-up comedy.
 Word-based performances are usually in Dutch, but the dance and music performances can be enjoyed by anyone.